Victorian Equal Opportunity and Human Rights Commission

 These practice guidelines are available at www.humanrightscommission.vic.gov.au.

-Section 152 of the EO Act specifies how an organisation can improve its compliance with the EO Act; and how an organisational action plan to improve compliance can be prepared.
+Section 152 of the EO Act specifies how an organisation can improve its compliance with the EO Act; and how to prepare an organisational action plan to improve compliance.
 Equal opportunity action plans may be registered with the VEOHRC, which may provide advice about preparing and implementing action plans, and set minimum requirements for them.

 Like guidelines, action plans are not legally binding, but may be considered by a court or tribunal where relevant in proceedings before them.